 In a ruling Friday, the judge said he plans to have the jury work through the requirements of Colorado's death penalty law step-by-step before moving to the final question of whether Holmes should live or die.

 The process could end at any step with a life sentence unless prosecutors convince jurors that the requirements for execution have been met.

-Holmes pleaded not guilty by reason of insanity to charges of killing 12 and injuring 70 in a movie theater.
+Holmes pleaded not guilty by reason of insanity to charges of killing 12 people and injuring 70 in the 2012 attack on a suburban Denver movie theater.
 Prosecutors are seeking the death penalty.